Frogvall/dnd5e-misc/Champions of Azeroth/Trolls/Champions of Juju.md

 #### Prestige of the Amani

-*Weapon (warclaw), very rare (requires attunement by a spellcaster with at least one non-cantrip spell that deals lightning damage)*
+*Weapon (warclaw), legendary (requires attunement by a spellcaster with at least one non-cantrip spell that deals lightning damage)*

 You gain a +2 bonus to attack and damage rolls with this magic weapon.

 This warclaw has 3 charges and regains 1d3 expended charges daily at dawn.

-When you hit a creature using this warclaw, you can expend 1 charge to cast a non-cantrip spell that deals lightning damage, as a bonus action.
+When you hit a creature using this warclaw on your turn, you can expend 1 charge to cast a non-cantrip spell that deals lightning damage, as a bonus action on the same turn.
 The spell is cast as if you were using a spell slot two levels higher than the spell slot you expend.

 <!-- [Peter Lee](https://peterconcept.arltstation.com) -->
 <img src='https://www.gmbinder.com/images/lrn8eav.png' style='position:absolute; bottom:-50px; left:0px; width:450px; transform:rotate(0deg)scalex(1)' />